 Systematix Infotech announces rebranding, changes name to Softude

-With great purpose and respect for its history, Softude challenges itself to progress, innovate and place its customers at the center of all that it does.CHARLOTTE, NORTH CAROLINA, USA, April 26, 2022 /EINPresswire.com/ -- Systematix Infotech Pvt.
+With great purpose and respect for its history, Softude challenges itself to progress, innovate and place its customers at the center of all that it does.INDORE, MADHYA PRADESH, INDIA, April 26, 2022 /EINPresswire.com/ -- Systematix Infotech Pvt.
 Ltd., a leading global IT services, and solutions company operating out of Indore, Bhopal, Gurugram in India, and Charlotte, Houston, in the US, today announced that it has rebranded, introducing a new brand name, “Softude” and visual identity.
 The change represents the company’s growth, evolved service offering, and customer-first approach.

 The new brand name “Softude” comes as Systematix Infotech continues to grow and adapt to meet existing and new clients’ shifting software needs and to better serve the agility and digital acceleration sought by today’s business ecosystem.
 All while continuing to deliver the creative, innovative, and on-time software solutions that Systematix Infotech is known for.